Sect Shinto: Formation of a united government

 During this transition, the concept of missionaries to propagate Shinto remained.
 In 1870 (Meiji 3), the imperial Taikyo Proclamation designated Shinto as the state religion.
-The Great Teaching Institute was established in 1872 (Meiji 5) as a missionary organization, but was dissolved in 1875 (Meiji 8).
-It was succeeded by the Bureau of Shinto Affairs in the same year, to which the originally disparate folk-belief religions belonged.
+The Great Teaching Institute was established in 1872 (Meiji 5) as a missionary organization but was dissolved in 1875 (Meiji 8).
+In the same year, it was succeeded by the Bureau of Shinto Affairs, to which the originally disparate folk-belief religions belonged.

 Ministry of Religion, kyōdō shoku, and the Taikyo Institute

-In 1872, the Missionary Office was abolished and replaced with the Ministry of Religion.
+In 1872, the Missionary Office was abolished and replaced by the Ministry of Religion.
 In April, Shinto priests and monks were assigned kyōdō shoku positions.
 The Ministry was later dissolved in 1877, and kyōdō shoku was abolished in 1884.

 The priesthood was initially divided into two geographic divisions.
-The eastern division was headed by Konoe Tadafusa, priest of Ise Grand Shrine, and the western division by Senge Takatomi, the grand priest of Izumo Taisha Shrine.
-Since it was assumed that one's religious affiliation was free, there was a struggle for power between the Ise and Izumo factions.
+The eastern division was headed by Konoe Tadafusa (priest of Ise Grand Shrine) and the western division by Senge Takatomi, the grand priest of Izumo Taisha Shrine.
+This led to a struggle for power between the Ise and Izumo factions.
 On January 30, 1873, the geographic division was abolished, and the two regions were combined.
-However, they were once again divided later, becoming a three-part system with Senge Takatomi, Koga Takemichi, and Inaba Masakuni, and then a four-part system with the addition of Yoriyasu Tanaka, the grand priest of the Ise Grand Shrine.
-On that same day, the Kurozumikyō and Shinto Shusei were specially established as denominational Shinto sects, and the compartment system was abolished.
+However, they were once again divided later, becoming a three-part system with Senge Takatomi, Koga Takemichi, and Inaba Masakuni.
+Later, with the addition of Yoriyasu Tanaka, the grand priest of the Ise Grand Shrine, they became a four-part system.
+Simultaneously, Kurozumikyō and Shinto Shusei were specially established as denominational Shinto sects, and the compartment system was abolished.

 In May 1873, the Ministry of Religion issued a religious ordinance, which set standards for the approval of kosha (religious lectures or meetings).
-In August, the Ministry approved the Kurozumikyō, the Tohokami (later Misogi-Kyo), the Mitake, and the Fuji Isan (later Fuso-kyo), as well as Buddhist kosha.
+In August, the Ministry approved the Kurozumikyō, the Toho Kami (later Misogi-Kyo), the Mitake, and the Fuji Isan (later Fuso-kyo), as well as Buddhist kosha.

-In 1873, the Great Teaching Institute was established—first in Kojimachi, Kioicho and later in Masukami, Shiba at Zōjō-ji—as the head temple for kyōdō shoku of a joint Shinto and Buddhist sect.
+In 1873, the Great Teaching Institute was established—first in Kojimachi and Kioicho and later in Masukami and Shiba at Zōjō-ji—as the head temple for kyōdō shoku of a joint Shinto and Buddhist sect.
 The Taikyo Institute was initiated by the Buddhist side to concretize teaching by the Ministry of Religion, but it later became focused entirely on Shinto.
 The Buddhist side, led by Shinshū, broke away from the institute.
 On April 30, 1875, the Taikyo Institute was dissolved by order of the Ministry of Religion.